 Tailored Learning: In 2019, in addition to its traditional day program, STI began offering its Medical Assistant offerings via a blended online program and on-campus lab instruction on some weeknights.

 Salaries for Medical Assistants

-The median annual wage for trained medical assistants in 2018 according to the Bureau of Labor Statistics.
+The median annual wage for trained Medical Assistants in the U.S. in 2019, according to the Bureau of Labor Statistics Occupational Outlook Handbook.